k8bushlover/TenoriOnXyPureData/README.md

 For Tenori-On-ists: Tries to toggle on/off whether to send MIDI out based on whether a FRAME button press (L1-L5, R1-R5) is in effect, toggling OFF when a Frame button is pressed, ON when released.
 So, be careful to release the GRID button presses BEFORE releasing the FRAME buttons, to avoid sudden jumps in controller outputs.

 Used GUI elements only on main patch with sends/receives to the subpatch.
-(For use with pdParty on iOS as well, with some creative MIDI 'cabling' and filtering through midiflow -- otherwise apps' MIDI ports can't be seen at all by pdParty.
+(For use with pdParty on iOS as well, which has been updated to include virtual ports.)
 Although subpatch's loadbang in pdParty doesn't initialise the parent patch's number boxes for MIDI channel to 1 instead of 0, this is a minor detail probably better solved by better programming on my part.)

 syx2list abstraction to receive sysexin bytes, output as list when complete 240-247 (F0-F7) message is constructed